 Upgrade the server.

-To transfer frozen plans between two servers, do the following:
+To transfer plans between two servers, do the following:

 Connect to the source server.